Resources Germany Related

 [1] Majolikafabrik E.&C. Carstens Tönnieshof GmbH (1946 until 1977)

-After World War II various former industries were relocated or reinstated to supply jobs for the surrounding areas.
-The Carstens company which had lost most of its facilities during the war was no exception and so the old farm named 'Tönnishof' became a new starting point for one of the former pre-war leaders in German ceramics industry.
+After the Second World War, various industries were relocated or reinstated to create jobs in the surrounding area.
+The Carstens company, which had lost most of its facilities during the war, was no exception, and so the old Tönnishof farm became a new starting point for one of the former pre-war leaders of the German ceramics industry.

-To cope with the massive demand for kitchenware after the war, the Carstens family invested all of their knowledge and re-activated old pre-war contacts and business lines.
-The investment paid off and in 1950 the facility was back on fourth place of the list of ceramics manufacturers in Germany, even being able to open a subsidiary in the town of Freden.
+To cope with the high demand for kitchenware after the war, the Carstens family invested all their expertise and reactivated old pre-war contacts and business lines.
+This paid off, and by 1950, the company had returned to fourth place in the list of German ceramics manufacturers, even managing to open a subsidiary in Freden.

-This huge effort did not go unnoticed by other companies and in 1953, the Carstens family signed a contract with the Goldscheider company based in Vienna (Austria), in which Goldscheider allowed them to manufacture their figures under license.
-Licenses and business relationships with companies from Chile, Argentinia, Austria and Australia followed as the company expanded, resulting in a peak output of 10,000 units per day which were manufactured in an area with 15,000 m².
+This huge effort did not go unnoticed by other companies, and in 1953 the Carstens family signed a contract with the Goldscheider company, based in Vienna, Austria.
+This contract allowed Carstens to manufacture Goldscheider's figures under licence.
+As the company expanded, licences and business relationships with companies from Chile, Argentina, Austria and Australia followed, resulting in peak output of 10,000 units per day, manufactured in an area of 15,000 m².

-A few years and many bad decisions later the company was struggling with cheap imports and an ever changing market; losing one contract after another the factory ran into financial problems.
-At first it seemed that an attempt to save the company would work out and slowly the remaining workers started to hope that better times lay ahead.
+After a few years and many bad decisions, the company was struggling with cheap imports and an ever-changing market.
+It lost one contract after another and ran into financial problems.
+Initially, it seemed that the attempt to save the company would succeed, and the remaining workers slowly started to hope that better times lay ahead.

-Instead of learning from past errors, disputes and endless discussions between the members of the Carstens family tumbled the stricken facility back into oblivion.
-Not being able to cope with the situation anymore, many workers and designers finally left - resulting in a last frantic attempt not only to save the facility but also save the remains of the Carstens group.
+Rather than learning from past mistakes, disputes and endless discussions between members of the Carstens family sent the struggling facility tumbling back into oblivion.
+Unable to cope with the situation any longer, many workers and designers finally left, resulting in a last-ditch attempt to save both the facility and the remains of the Carstens group.

-But it was too late and the family disputes had finished a job that ignorance, bad decisions and market opposition had started.
-The Tönnishof facility, trigger of the initial disputes between the Carstens family members and ironically the last resort of the former Carstens empire finally had to file for bankruptcy on April 28th 1977.
-Soon afterwards, members of the Kiel family (all former workers of the facility) took over a part of the farm and today run a small pottery studio and a shop there.
+But it was too late; the family disputes had finished the job that ignorance, poor decision-making and market opposition had started.
+The Tönnishof facility, the initial trigger of disputes between Carstens family members, and ironically the last remnant of the former Carstens empire, finally filed for bankruptcy on 1977-04-28.
+Soon afterwards, members of the Kiel family (all former employees of the facility) took over part of the farm, and started to operate a small pottery studio and shop there.

 Marks